Let me guess –

 The Live was only 32 seconds!

-I was nervous, scared and as you can see, had horrible lighting (because I was in FRONT of the light) and created a green halo.
+I was nervous, scared and as you can see, had horrible lighting (because I was BEHIND the light) and created a green halo.
 But the video was just an introduction to a challenge I started and my course students were excited to get started.

 If you’re not sure about doing Facebook Lives, here are four reasons why you should start tomorrow!